-For engineered/built environment innovations: this phase requires the innovator to define the boundary conditions for the (intended) operational environment (or market) and identify a testing facility where they can be appropriately simulated (or a real-world environment where they occur).
-Note: The operational boundary conditions may be (slightly) different than the design criteria defined in the Desk Study and tested in Laboratory Testing

-For technological/informational Innovations: Depending on how technical effectiveness will be measured, it may be necessary to collect historical (or simulated) data prior to testing, it may be necessary to collect historical data for a particular location where the innovation will be marketed or deployed.
+Recommended Steps Description For engineered/built environment innovations: this phase requires the innovator to Step 1: Define the (intended) operational define the boundary conditions for the (intended) operational environment (or environment market) and identify a testing facility where they can be appropriately simulated (see Figure 5-3) (or a real-world environment where they occur).
+Note: The operational boundary conditions may be (slightly) different than the design criteria defined in the Desk Study and tested in Laboratory Testing For technological/informational Innovations: Depending on how technical effectiveness will be measured, it may be necessary to collect historical (or simulated) data prior to testing, it may be necessary to collect historical data for a particular location where the innovation will be marketed or deployed.
 The performance of the innovation could also be evaluated in real-time.

-Step 2: Evaluate the technical effectiveness of the innovation under operational conditions

-For engineered/built environment innovations: detailed assessments and engineering calculations are made to evaluate whether the innovation can withstand the loads associated with the operational environment.
-For example, a temporary flood barrier could be designed to withstand water levels up to 0.5 meter during laboratory testing; however, in the intended operational environment the water levels reach up to 0.6 meters and there will be wave impacts, causing the safety factor to reduce.
+Step 2: Evaluate the For engineered/built environment innovations: detailed assessments and engineering technical effectiveness calculations are made to evaluate whether the innovation can withstand the loads of the innovation associated with the operational environment.
+For example, a temporary flood under operational conditions barrier could be designed to withstand water levels up to 0.5 meter during laboratory testing; however, in the intended operational environment the water levels reach up to 0.6 meters and there will be wave impacts, causing the safety factor to reduce.
 A safety factor below 1.0 results in instability for the considered load and requires the innovator to make changes to the innovation or consider another operational environment.
 (Refer to the maps of European hazards provided in Appendix A.)

-For technological/informational innovations: If the operational environment (or enduser) is known, the effectiveness (E_w) of the innovation can be measured as a function of the overall risk without the innovation in place (R) and the risk with the innovation in place ($R^{(w)}$) (i.e., $E_w = 1 - R^{(w)}/R$)
+For technological/informational innovations: If the operational environment (or enduser) is known, the effectiveness ( $E_w$ ) of the innovation can be measured as a function of the overall risk without the innovation in place ( $R_w$ ) and the risk with the innovation in place ( $R_w$ ) (i.e., $E_w = 1 - R_w$ )/ $R_w$ )